 Self-hosting is also popular among customers with spare VMware or Hyper-V resources.

-In any case, there is no hardware whatsoever for the RightFax server or telephony.
+In any case, there is no hardware whatsoever for the RightFax application or telephony.

 How do we access the UI?

 You’ll access the Private Fax Cloud solution online.
 It supports any modern browser for any device—desktop and mobile alike.

 Users can send, receive, manage, annotate, combine, and/or split faxes over the web.
 Likewise, administrators can manage users, access audit trails, and even manage routing and service-level rules from their browser.